nicholas-fedor/Proxmox-Template-Creator/README.md

 ## Overview

-Proxmox allows users to create virtual machine (VM) templates, which can be used to quickly create virtual machines with a variety of pre-configured options.
+Proxmox allows users to create virtual machine (VM) templates, which can be copied to quickly create pre-configured VM's.
+In addition, it also supports Cloud-Init, which provides further VM management flexibility.

-Hashicorp's Packer makes it possible to automate this process.
-In addition, using Cloud-Init enables further flexibility in VM management and flexibility.
+By using Hashicorp's Packer, it is possible to automate the process of creating and modifying VM templates.

-This project attempts to provide several options for running Packer, including using Packer directly or via a Docker container.
-In addition, Packer can be invoked either directly, using the provided Makefile, or by using Task scripts.
+This makes it possible to quickly and accurately create pre-configured templates.

+This project uses Packer to automate the process of creating Ubuntu Cloud-Init VM templates on Proxmox.
+It will download the latest Cloud-Init image directly from Ubuntu, create the VM template using the desired configuration, and run a script to modify the VM image and apply a baseline configuration, such as installing Chrony and providing a basic `update` CLI command.

+To help automate running Packer, this project provides both `Make` and `Task` scripts that enable Packer to be run either directly or via Docker.

 ---